|PENSION ACCOUNT LOGIN | INVESTMENT ACCOUNT LOGIN||VOYA ADVISORY SERVICE | VOYA COMPARE ME | myOrangeMoney® | KEY TERMS|

 The following payments are NOT included in your FAC:

 Note: Section 401(a)(17) of the IRS code can affect the FAC, and therefore the pension payments, of certain highly compensated individuals who were hired after October 1, 1996.
 The rule places a limit on the maximum compensation allowed for retirement benefit computations.
 Any wages you earn above this limit, which is set by the IRS each year, may not be included in your pension calculation.

 The pension factor used in your pension calculation is 1.5 percent (0.015).

 Years of Service (YOS)

-Your years of service used to calculate your pension reflect the years, or fractions of years, you have worked for the state police.
+Your years of service used to calculate your pension reflect the years, or fractions of years, you have worked for a Michigan public school.
 In general, you earn one year of service when you work 1,020 hours in a school fiscal year.
 No more than 30 hours can be credited in a one-week period if you're on a weekly payroll, or 60 hours if you're paid biweekly.
 For more information on how you earn service, click here.

 If you choose this payment option, you receive the maximum monthly benefit payable throughout your lifetime.
 No ongoing pension payments or insurances are provided to your survivors.

 Calculate your annual straight life pension using your pension formula.
 Divide the product by 12 to calculate your monthly straight life benefit.

 The calculation for the survivor options begins with a calculation of your straight life pension.